 -Thomas H. Davenport, et al.

 There are a number of tools you can use to take those measurements, and most importantly, make sense of them.
 Survey tools like Culture Amp are a great way to gather information anonymously and painlessly, then compile it into an actionable format.

 Combining and cross-referencing the results of active data gathering tools (surveys, for example) with passively-gathered data can provide some priceless insights into your team.
 Those insights can be instrumental in the development of successful employee engagement initiatives, and a stronger team.

 As HR tech tools continue to evolve and mature, those data points will be easier and easier to integrate into an increasingly broad and complete picture of your organization, but you don't have to wait to realize the benefits.

-You can start now with these first steps, and gain the experience with talent analytics that you'll need to stay ahead of the competition -- and perhaps more importantly -- start each day one step ahead of the last.
+You can start now with these first steps, and gain the experience with talent analytics that you'll need to stay ahead of the competition—and perhaps more importantly—start each day a step ahead of the last.

 When you're ready to take the next step toward building a stronger organizational culture, check out our latest guide: